tobac-project/tobac/.github/pull_request_template.md

 * [ ] Have all tests passed in your local clone?
 * [ ] If you have introduced a new functionality, have you added an example notebook?
 * [ ] Have you kept your pull request small and limited so that it is easy to review?
-* [ ] Have any dependent changes been merged in downstream modules of this branch?
+* [ ] Have the newest changes from this branch been merged?